Isvisoft/flutter_screen_recording/README.md

 ## iOS

-You only need add the permission message
+You only need add the permission message on the Info.plist

+	<key>NSPhotoLibraryUsageDescription</key>
+	<string>Save video in gallery</string>